pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 Butchering creatures of inorganic composition will (often) yield the corresponding raw materials, such as logs or boulders or metal bars.

+## cavegrass

+Intended for adding or changing grasses in caverns.
+By default eight additional grasses are added, and cave grasses are colored such that each level can be more easily distinguished by the colors of its grasses.
+The default additions are angel weed, blood tendril, blue creeper, goreweed, glowmoss, pale ferns, royal mold, and scorched fungi.

 ## deerappear

 Useful for changing the tile and color of single creatures.
 The default arguments change the appearance of deer from a brown D to a yellow d.